 7. CR Coffee Shop

-The three CR Coffee shops in New Orleans and Metairie are off-shoots of Bankhouse Coffee and Coast Roast Coffee on the Mississippi Gulf Coast.
-CR Coffee has an outpost at the St. Roch Market (2381 St. Claude Ave.), an Uptown location (3511 Magazine St.), and an Old Metairie location ready to serve you perfectly-roasted coffee.
+The four CR Coffee shops in Greater New Orleans are off-shoots of Bankhouse Coffee and Coast Roast Coffee on the Mississippi Gulf Coast.
+CR Coffee has an outpost at the St. Roch Market (2381 St. Claude Ave.), an Uptown location (3511 Magazine St.), and an Old Metairie location, as well as a location in Armstrong International Airport, ready to serve you perfectly-roasted coffee.

 CR has some crazy things for you to try.
 The Bumblebee is orange juice with cold brew on top!
 Even if you love getting a cup to go at CR, you may want to take a bag of beans home with you.
 CR keeps their special blends like the Streetcar Medium Roast Blend in stock.